Color-Changing Snowflake Window Clings (with Free Printable!)

 • My free snowflake printable (which you can download using the form at the bottom of this article) or any other snowflake design of your choosing

-• Elmer’s colour-changing glue
+• Elmer’s color-changing glue

 • Gallon-sized freezer bag (we buy ours at Costco when they go on sale)